justcla/spring-petclinic/docs/README.md

-# Documentation for Pet Clinic App
+# Docs for Pet Clinic App

 ## More docs to follow